mman9our/mman9our/README.md

 - 🖥️ See my portfolio at [mohmansour.info](https://mohmansour.info/)
 - 🧠 I'm learning Machine Learning and Deep Learning
 - 🤝 I'm open to collaborating on useful open-source projects that matches my tech stack.
-- 🚀 I'm currently working on MATAJER App.
+- 🚀 I'm currently working on WAFER App.
 - ✉️ You can contact me at [mmanour915@gmail.com](mailto:mmanour915@gmail.com)
 - 📝 I also write some articles on [https://t.me/telluaa](https://t.me/telluaa)